top of page

 • Struggling with unresolved shame.

 Their relational style may appear confident or blunt, but internally it is often organized around insecurity and self-evaluation.
+This does not excuse harmful behavior — but it contextualizes it.

-10. Psychological Differentiation as a Response
+Psychological Differentiation as a Response

 Emotionally differentiated individuals can hold dual realities: